 As a part of being detailed, set goals if possible.
 How much money do you want to raise?
 How many signatures do you want to collect (and by when)?
 If your CMS allows you to use goal thermometers or other ways of visually representing people’s participation and how close you are to achieving your goal, that is very motivational as well.

 Have a theory of change.
 How is taking the online or offline action and/or donating going to help solve the problem you’re addressing?
 Too many non-profits and campaigns assume that people will give money because they are asked, not because they lay out the case for why you should donate.
 Your emails will perform better if you persuade people WHY they should take action.

 Make sure your emails perform well on mobile devices.
-A majority of email is opened on cell phones and tablets these days, so your email (and your action) MUST look good and be easy to do on a mobile device or people will give up on it.
+Most email is opened on cell phones and tablets these days, so your email (and your action) MUST look good and be easy to do on a mobile device or people will give up on it.

 Test everything, as much as possible.
 That’s how you learn how your list performs, and do even better over time.
 Testing subject lines is a good place to start, but you can test senders, test length of email, test phrasing, test graphic-only versus text, test fancy email designs versus simple, test different kinds of asks, test a low dollar versus high dollar ask and more.

 Timing matters.
 Your email could be the best written in the world, and sent to an active opted-in audience, but you sent out during the end of quarter deluge or on Giving Tuesday or in the middle of a major holiday and it got lost.
 Even if you’re not a federal campaign, it’s important to pay attention to what those deadlines are so you can steer clear of them (or try counter-programming).
 Note that there’s so much cross-pollination between lists, joint actions etc. that it’s a safe bet that most of your list is on several other campaign or non-profit lists too.
 Timing is another thing to test, too, to learn what days/times your list performs best on.